Anemone: Anemones in culture

 "Anemone" has several different meanings depending on the culture and context in which the flower is being used.

-Several of the Western meanings of anemone flowers pertain to the Greek mythology of the origin of the anemone flower featuring Adonis and Aphrodite.
-The goddess Aphrodite kept the mortal man Adonis as a lover; when Adonis was gored by a wild boar, Aphrodite's tears at his death mixed with his blood and gave rise to the anemone.
-In other versions, the boar was sent by other jealous Greek gods to murder Adonis.
+Several Western meanings of anemone flowers pertain to the Greek history of the origin of the anemone flower featuring Adonis and the Great Goddess Aphrodite.
+The Goddess Aphrodite kept the mortal man Adonis as a lover; when Adonis was gored by a wild boar, Aphrodite's tears at his death mixed with his blood and gave rise to the anemone.
+In other versions, the boar was sent by other jealous Greek Gods to murder Adonis.
 These origin stories reflect the classical dual meanings of the arrival of spring breezes and the death of a loved one.

-In the Victorian language of flowers, the anemone represented a forsaken love of any kind, while European peasants carried them to ward off pests and disease as well as bad luck.
+In the Victorian language of flowers, the anemone (Anemone Nemorosa) represented a forsaken love of any kind, while European peasants carried them to ward off pests and disease as well as bad luck.

 In other cultures, the meanings differ.
 In Chinese and Egyptian cultures, the flower of anemone was considered a symbol of illness due to its coloring.
 The anemone can be a symbol of bad luck in Eastern cultures.
 The Japanese anemone may be associated with ill tidings.